-The Elementary stream prepares teacher candidates to work with the unique learning needs of children who are beginning their school years.
+The Elementary program prepares teacher candidates to work with the unique learning needs of children who are beginning their school years.
 This model reflects current thinking about optimizing the match between educational theory and children's levels of cognitive and social development.
-The Elementary stream is designed to educate teachers to combine pedagogical excellence across disciplinary areas with a learner-centered approach to practice.
+The Elementary program is designed to educate teachers to combine pedagogical excellence across disciplinary areas with a learner-centered approach to practice.
 Philosophically, the program is designed around constructivist principles, and it emphasizes approaches to practice such as inquiry-based learning, strategies for instruction, integration of language across the curriculum, inclusion of diverse learners and perspectives, the development of caring and respectful communities of learners, and reflective practice.
-Successful applicants to the Elementary stream are assigned to a cohort group of students and normally take their Education courses with that cohort group over the two years.
+Successful applicants to the Elementary program are assigned to a cohort group of students and normally take their Education courses with that cohort group over the two years.

-Applicants to the BEd degree Elementary stream must have completed (with a minimum grade point average of C+ on the most recent 60 credit hours of university credit hours completed), one of the following:
+Applicants to the BEd degree Elementary program must have completed (with a minimum GPA of 2.33 (C+) on the most recent 60 credit hours of university credit hours completed) one of the following:

-- (a) an acceptable three- or four-year bachelor's degree of which sixty (60) credit hours, including 30 senior level credit hours, must be in Arts, Science, or other teachable fields relevant to the BC School system, or - (b) a minimum of ninety (90) credit hours of undergraduate course work, of which sixty (60) credit hours, including 30 senior level credit hours, must be in Arts, Science, or other teachable fields relevant to the BC School system.
+- an acceptable three- or four-year Bachelor's degree of which 60 credit hours, including 30 senior level credit hours, must be in Arts, Science, or other teachable fields relevant to the BC School system. or - (b) a minimum of 90 credit hours of undergraduate course work, of which 60 credit hours, including 30 senior level credit hours, must be in Arts, Science, or other teachable fields relevant to the BC School system.